-Seahawks to start training camp July 31, remain hopeful fans will be able to attend
+Seahawks remain hopeful fans will be able to attend when they start training camp July 31

 A report on NFL.com stated that camps “are likely to look different in terms of fans’ proximity to players and the previously usual standards of getting autographs” and photos.

-Through NFL media, the league on Tuesday also announced plans for a standardized start to training camp, with 29 teams including the Seahawks holding their first practice on July 31 and reporting on July 27 (the three that will start earlier are Dallas and Pittsburgh, who play in the Hall of Fame game a week ahead of the start of the preseason, and Tampa Bay, which will host Dallas to open the regular season on Thursday, Sept.
-9. Teams are allowed to start 47 days before the Sunday of week one of the NFL season).
+Through NFL media, the league on Tuesday also announced plans for a standardized start to training camp, with 29 teams including the Seahawks holding their first practice on July 31 and reporting on July 27.
+The three that will start earlier are Dallas and Pittsburgh, who play in the Hall of Fame game a week ahead of the start of the preseason, and Tampa Bay, which will host Dallas to open the regular season on Thursday, Sept.
+9. Teams are allowed to start 47 days before the Sunday of Week One of the NFL season.

-As it has done with other events, the league is apparently hoping to turn the start of training camp into something of an extravaganza, with teams being encouraged to hold fan events alongside the first practice.
+As it has done with other events, the league is hoping to turn the start of training camp into something of an extravaganza, with teams being encouraged to hold fan events alongside the first practice.

 Judy Battista of NFL.com and the NFL Network described it as potentially being “a midnight madness kind of thing.’’